Scott-Zeta/dotNetPlayground/ContosoPizza_Razor/README.md

 ## A typical Razor page

 - **[pageName].cshtml**:
-  Manage the front-end aspect like view and client interaction.
+  Manage the front-end aspect like view and layout ... everything about the vision.

   ```razor
   @{...}